How to Start a Bucket List Bullet Journal

 Travel the South spread in my bullet journal.

 After seeing a bullet journal list of America’s National Parks, I had an idea.
-Why not make a bullet journal for bucket lists?
+Why not make a bullet journal for my travel goals?

-After making the decision to start this journal, I read several articles on ‘How to Start a Bullet Journal’ and they pretty much all say the same thing:
+After deciding to start this journal, I read several articles on ‘How to Start a Bullet Journal’ and they pretty much all say the same thing:

 1. buy a journal